Pre Exposure Prophylaxis (PrEP)

 Is PrEP available in Australia?

-The Therapeutic Goods Administration (TGA) has not yet licensed PrEP in Australia.
-Therefore it is not yet available at a subsidised price through Australia’s Pharmaceutical Benefits Scheme (PBS).
+The Therapeutic Goods Administration (TGA) has registered Truvada for PrEP in Australia, now indicated for the sexual prevention of HIV among HIV-negative people (as well as part of HIV treatment among HIV-positive people).
+However, Truvada is not yet available at a subsidised co-payment through Australia’s Pharmaceutical Benefits Scheme (PBS).

 What are the options for obtaining PrEP?